HyperCrowd/scenario-engine/README.md

   - If all no → outcomes with no tag thresholds are candidates
 6. **Repeat** steps 2-5 until no more events match

-The result is a path through your tables, with all accumulated tags at each step.
+The result is a journey through your tables, with all accumulated tags at each step of the path.

 ## Advanced Patterns